sohaib2011/SIEM-Home_Lab/README.md

 # Personalized Elastic SIEM Lab Setup
-Successfully set up and configured Elastic Stack SIEM in a home lab environment
+Hands-on, easy-to-make practical SOC environment

 ## Objective
 * Create an Agent and successfully configure it with a specific host
 * Generate simple security events to be registered in the SIEM
 * Simple queries to analyze the logs
+* Bonus: Alerting in SIEM

 ## Tools Needed For This Project
 * VMware Workstation Pro